Skip to main content

 Tiffany Veinot

-Joan C Durrance Collegiate Professor of Information, Professor of Information, School of Information, Professor of Learning Health Science, Medical School and Professor of Health Behavior and Health Education, School of Public Health Email: [email protected] Phone: 734/615-8281
+Joan C Durrance Collegiate Professor of Information, Professor of Information, School of Information, Professor of Learning Health Science, Medical School and Professor of Health Behavior and Health Equity, School of Public Health Email: [email protected] Phone: 734/615-8281

-Office: School of Information/3443 North Quad Faculty Role: Faculty Potential PhD Faculty Advisor: Yes Personal website CV News About Tiffany Veinot
+Office: School of Information/3443 North Quad Faculty Role: Faculty Potential PhD Faculty Advisor: Yes Personal website News About Tiffany Veinot

 Biography

-Tiffany Veinot, MLS, PhD is Associate Dean for Faculty at the University of Michigan (UM)’s School of Information.
-She is also a Full Professor at the Schools of Information and Public Health at UM.
-Her research focuses on “community health informatics,” or the use of information systems and services to improve the health of marginalized populations and reduce health disparities.
+Veinot's research focuses on “community health informatics,” or the use of information systems and services to improve the health of marginalized populations and reduce health disparities.

 She is currently PI of a national cluster-randomized controlled trial investigating interventions to prevent complications of hemodialysis care that occur disproportionately among women.
-She is also co-PI of the CDC’s national Chronic Kidney Disease (CKD) Surveillance System, and is leading efforts to incorporate data and analyses concerning the social and environmental determinants of health into the system.
+She is also co-PI of the CDC’s national Kidney Disease Surveillance System, and is leading efforts to incorporate data and analyses concerning the social and environmental determinants of health into the system.

 Areas of Interest